alexrodba/awesome-pokemon-home/README.md

 # Awesome Pokémon HOME [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 > A curated list of resources, guides, tools, and communities for Pokémon HOME users.
 This is still a work in progress, started in November 23rd, 2024.
-Enjoy seeing it update daily.
+Enjoy seeing it update randomly.

 ## Contents